-Extensions are a form of Installable Bundle which can be downloaded and installed by a user, or provided pre-packaged with an application or by an external program.
-Extensions use a directory structure which can provide chrome, components, and other files to extend the functionality of a XUL program.
+Extensions are packaged in a form of Installable Bundle which can be downloaded and installed by a user, or provided pre-packaged with an application or by an external program.
+Extensions use a directory structure which can provide chrome, components, and other files to extend the functionality of an XUL program.

 After the extension files and install.rdf have been prepared, there are several ways to prepare an extension for installation: ZIP the extension directory into a user-installable XPI (xpinstall) file, unpack the extension directly into the user's application or profile directory, or register the extension in the Windows registry.